bushuhui/learning-material-in-AI-lab/README.md

 # learning-material-in-AI-lab
-some learning program in summer holiday
+some learning programs in summer holiday